Amisor/SNVcalling_Nextflow/README.md

 cd SNVcalling_Nextflow
 ```

-Before running the project iwht the example data, please see seciton XX to see current structure and expected autputs

 # Data
 This section specifies the required input files and the expected output files for running the Nextflow pipeline.

 ## Input

 All input files must be saved in the [data](data) directory.